bodo-ai/Bodo/docs/source/ml.rst

   This class provides Random Forest Classifier, an ensemble learning model, for distributed large-scale learning.

+  * ``random_state`` value is ignored when running on multi-node.

 Methods:

   * :any:`sklearn.ensemble.RandomForestClassifier.fit`
   * :any:`sklearn.ensemble.RandomForestClassifier.predict`
   * :any:`sklearn.ensemble.RandomForestClassifier.score`

+:class:`sklearn.ensemble.RandomForestRegressor`

+  This class provides Random Forest Regressor, an ensemble learning model, for distributed large-scale learning.

+  * ``random_state`` value is ignored when running on multi-node.

+Methods:

+  * :any:`sklearn.ensemble.RandomForestRegressor.fit`
+  * :any:`sklearn.ensemble.RandomForestRegressor.predict`
+  * :any:`sklearn.ensemble.RandomForestRegressor.score`

 Naive Bayes
 ***********